lmco/mcf/doc/tutorial-004:-mass-plugin.md

 ### Adding an API endpoint

 Now we want to add an API endpoint to do our mass roll up.
-In this case, we'll execute a database query to find all elements who have the `mech-part` property set to `true` in their custom data.
+In this case, we will execute a database query to find all elements who have the `mech-part` property set to `true` in their custom data.

-We'll start by defining two routes.
+Start by defining two routes.
 The first is a placeholder for our homepage.
-For now, this will be simple redirect to our other route.
-We'll replace this later with an actual view, but for now  we'll just redirect to our API endpoint.
+This will be a simple redirect to our API endpoints.

 ```javascript
 // Add a route that redirects for now